Azure Pricing Overview: How Does it Work

 Components of Azure Pricing

-To understand Azure pricing, you should know the key components that reflect the diverse range of services the platform offers.
+To understand Azure cloud pricing, you should know the key components that reflect the diverse range of services the platform offers.
 Here are three key components of Azure pricing:

 Sure, here’s a more summarized table: